-When looking through these studies, it is worth noting that all of the studies were a) for periods of 7–14 days and b) only up to medium altitudes.
-Dr. Piris did include a very recent study on sleep disturbance in normobaric (normal air pressure) hypoxia vs hypobaric (low air pressure) hypoxia because it’s relevant to the tents and training.
-In that study they conclude that sleep disturbance is less in normobaric hypoxia and underline that normobaric hypoxia cannot be used to simulate hypobaric hypoxia because it is not the same to the body.
+It is worth noting that all of the following studies a) spanned periods of 7–14 days and b) only went up to moderate altitudes.
+Dr. Piris did include a very recent study on sleep disturbance in normobaric (normal air pressure) hypoxia versus hypobaric (low air pressure) hypoxia because it’s relevant to the tents and training.
+That study concluded that sleep disturbance is less in normobaric hypoxia and underlined that normobaric hypoxia cannot be used to simulate hypobaric hypoxia because it is not the same to the body.

-The studies are listed in alphabetical order, by title.
-This list will expand as more research is published and we become aware of studies we weren’t initially aware of.
-If you have a public, peer-reviewed study that is relevant to this topic please email us at firstname.lastname@example.org and, upon review, we will add it to this resource-page.
+This list will expand as more research is published and we learn of studies we weren’t initially aware of.
+If you have a public, peer-reviewed study that is relevant to this topic, please email us at firstname.lastname@example.org.
+Upon review, we will add it to this resource page.

 Normobaric Hypoxic Tent Research: List of Journal Articles